Particle acceleration at radiative supernova remnant shocks: Supernova remnants

 \subsection{Dynamics of supernova remnant shocks}

-For a typical remnant from a Type Ia SN (thermonuclear), expanding in a homogeneous ISM, the time evolution of the shock radius $r_{\rm sh}$ and velocity $v_{\rm sh}$ in the free expansion (FE) and Sedov-Taylor (ST) phases is well described by self-similar solutions that have been derived in several works~\citep{chevalier1982,truelove1999,ptuskin2005}.
+For a typical remnant from a Type Ia SN (thermonuclear), expanding in a homogeneous ISM, the time evolution of the shock radius, $r_{\rm sh}$, and velocity, $v_{\rm sh}$, in the FE and Sedov-Taylor (ST) phases is well described by self-similar solutions that have been derived in several works~\citep{chevalier1982,truelove1999,ptuskin2005}.
 For instance, in the adiabatic ST phase,

-The adiabatic phase typically ends at $t_{\rm ST}$ when the cooling time is of the order of the age of SNR.
-Considering the prescription of~\citet{chevalier1994}, this leads to:
+The adiabatic phase typically ends at $t_{\rm ST}$ when the cooling time is on the order of the age of the SNR.
+Considering the prescription of~\citet{chevalier1994}, this leads to

-Considering the prescription of \citet{draine2011} for the cooling function leads to a $t_{\rm ST}$ factor of 2 longer.
+Considering the prescription of \citet{draine2011} for the cooling function leads to a $t_{\rm ST}$ a factor of 2 longer.
 When the shock enters the radiative phase, the shock velocity and radius scale as $v_{\rm sh}\propto t^{-5/7}$ and $r_{\rm sh} \propto t^{2/7}$~\citep{cioffi1988,bandiera2004,gintrand2020}.
-Other works, e.g., relying on 1D/2D simulations have also found a power-law index closer to $0.33$~\citep{blondin1998}.
-The duration of the radiative phase can be estimated by requiring that the shock velocity remains a few times larger than the sound speed in the ISM: $v_{\rm sh} \gtrsim 4-5 c_{\rm s}$ with $c_{\rm s}=\left(\gamma k_{\rm B}T/m \right)^{1/2}\approx 10 T_4^{1/2}$ km/s with $T= T_4 10^{4}$K (this condition ensures that the shock velocity remains super-Alfvènic, and leads to an estimate of the duration of the radiative phase:
+Other works, relying for example on 1D or 2D simulations, have also found a power-law index closer to $0.33$~\citep{blondin1998}.
+The duration of the radiative phase can be estimated by requiring the shock velocity to remain a few times larger than the sound speed in the ISM, i.e., $v_{\rm sh} \gtrsim 4-5 c_{\rm s}$ with $c_{\rm s}=\left(\gamma k_{\rm B}T/m \right)^{1/2}\approx 10 T_4^{1/2}$ km/s with $T= T_4 10^{4}$K. This condition also ensures that the shock velocity remains super-Alfvènic, and leads to an estimate of the duration of the radiative phase: